 Moreover, this isn’t a recipe I’ve developed myself.
 Apart from a few different vegetables, there’s no need to change anything from Raymond Blanc’s original recipe in my favourite cookbook, “Mange“.
-When I first received a signed copy of it as an Engagement present in 1996, I was terrified: the recipes for guests all looked complicated.
-Years later, I happily discovered they were so much easier than I thought.
+When I first received a signed copy of it as an Engagement present in 1996, I was terrified: the French gourmet recipes for guests all looked complicated.
+Surely it was too difficult for me to try.
+However, years later, I realised with a little, insy-winsy bit of confidence, they were much easier than they looked.

 So why am I sharing this recipe – apart from that I’m needing soup today on a surprisingly cold and miserably wet last day of April, following the most incredible heatwave in Paris?

 The answer is simple.
 This soup is pure fresh vegetable genius.

 These days, I normally blend soups to a smooth velouté or chowder consistency (see pumpkin & leek, mushroom cappuccino, smoked garlic and arugula (rocket), curried cauliflower with scallops, or sweetcorn and red pepper soups, for example), so that serving this chunky almost seems daring.
 Is this life in the fast lane, darlings?